kaist-avelab/K-Radar/docs/uniqueness.md

 K-Radar is the **world’s largest** publicly available 4D radar dataset for autonomous driving, with the **highest number of labeled frames** among existing datasets.
 It is also the **world’s first** to provide full **RAED (Range–Azimuth–Elevation–Doppler)** tensor data without any loss of dimensionality.
 Among 4D radar datasets, **K-Radar** features the **most diverse adverse weather scenarios**, making it a uniquely comprehensive resource for robust perception research.

-The characteristics of existing 4D radar datasets are as follows:
+Comparison of characteristics of existing 4D radar datasets is as follows:

-1. Most datasets provide **sparse point cloud representations** pre-processed from raw radar tensors.
-This sparsity leads to degraded 3D object detection performance, which is why recent works are shifting towards direct tensor-based methods [1–6].
+1. Most datasets provide **point cloud formats** that deliver a sparse representation after pre-processing of raw radar tensors data.
+This sparsity leads to degraded 3D object detection performance, which is why recent works are shifting towards utilizing tensor data that has high density [1–6].

-2. Even when radar data is released in tensor form, most datasets include only **partial RAED dimensions (2D or 3D tensor)**, despite being collected using full 4D radar sensors [2, 7, 8].
+2. Even when 4D radar data is collected in tensor format, released datasets include only **partial RAED dimensions (2D or 3D tensor)** [2, 7, 8].

-3. To date, only **K-Radar [1]** and **RaDelft [7]** provide tensor data across all RAED dimensions.
-However, RaDelft has relatively low elevation resolution, which limits its ability to capture detailed height information [7].
-In addition, **K-Radar** is the **largest** 4D radar dataset currently available [2, 8].
+3. To date, **K-Radar [1]** and **RaDelft [7]** provide tensor data across all RAED dimensions (4D).
+However, RaDelft has relatively low elevation resolution, resulting in unreliable height information, has limited utilization due to the insufficient number of data frames with labels [7].
+In addition, **K-Radar** provides the **largest** number of data frames with labels among 4D radar dataset currently available [2, 8].

-For points (1) and (2), it is assumed that most 4D radar hardware providers restricted external release of raw tensor data due to **technology protection and security policies**, which made it difficult to access complete 4D tensor.

-K-Radar overcame these technical and policy barriers by **publicly releasing full 4D tensor data for the first time**, enabling high-quality training for more accurate and robust object detection and tracking.
+It is assumed that most 4D radar hardware providers restricted external release of raw tensor data due to **technology protection and security policies**, which made it difficult to open a complete 4D tensor dataset to public.
+On the contrary, K-Radar overcame these technical and policy barriers by **publicly releasing full 4D tensor data for the first time**, enabling high-quality training for more accurate and robust object detection and tracking.

 ---